fpatron/Quilibrium-Toolkit/README.md

 stop_node | Stops the Quilibrium node(s) running on the target machine(s).
 restart_node | Restarts the Quilibrium node(s) on the target machine(s).
 reboot_node | Reboots the entire node machine(s).
-install_watchdog | Monitor your node and get notify about its status (see readme for more details)" start_watchdog | Start watchdog service" stop_watchdog | Stop watchdog service" restart_watchdog | Restart watchdog service"
+install_watchdog | Monitor your node and get notify about its status (see readme for more details) start_watchdog | Start watchdog service stop_watchdog | Stop watchdog service restart_watchdog | Restart watchdog service

 ### Installing a Quilibrium node ```install_node```